theNorstroem/todo-server-java/README.md

  # Server for Todo Sample App

  this is an example backend server for the demonstration of how to use the generated gRPC stubs.
- There are only a few of implementations with mock data in this sample server.
+ There are only a few of implementations with **mock** data in this sample server.

-- the specs and protos which from the [spec project](https://github.com/theNorstroem/todo-specs) are copied in the dependencies/todo-specs folder.
+- the specs and protos which come from the [spec project](https://github.com/theNorstroem/todo-specs) are copied in the dependencies/todo-specs folder.
 You may replace them with you spec repo in your project.
 - the stubs of gRPC will be generated from protos. those generated java classes will be located in '/dependencies/generated' folder
-- todo server should implements the generated gRPC service classes and register those service.
+- todo server should implement the generated gRPC service classes and register those services.

  ## build java class from protos